alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

-Now we have a lot of classes from the initial one in the other hand we have a lot of reusability and meaning for each class, we can still add more classes for the under-aged user and max number of employees but as this code is written just once we can delay this refactor until we need it.
+We could have the urge to refactor `UserUserAge` and `CompanyNumberOfEmployees` trying to join both funcionalities but if you pay close attention you can notice they are not the same code or funcionality so it's better to keep this way for now.

+We are done, finishing this refactor with a lot of new classes compared to the initial setup and with tons of reusability/meaning for each one of them.

 ## Conclusion section

-Firstly I want to address a couple of things, this post and refactoring are aiming for code reuse and maintainability.
-The former is easy to understand but the latter has a lot of nuances as maintainable code could mean different things for different people.
+Firstly I want to address a couple of things, this post is aiming for code reuse and maintainability.
+The former is easy to understand but the latter has a lot of nuances as maintainable code could mean different things for different people/teams.

-Code maintainability for me is the ratio between cost/time when adding new features, correcting bugs, refactoring and understanding the business.
-We want people to read the code and know what's going on without overloading the brain (cognitive load), if we need to understand 1k lines of code to change it we will very likely introduce bugs or left branches uncovered by tests taking more time than usual even for small changes.
+To clarify a little code maintainability for me is the ratio between cost/time when adding new features, correcting bugs, refactoring and time investment to understand the business.
+We want people to read the code and know what's going on without overloading the brain (cognitive load), if we need to understand 1k lines of code to change it we will very likely introduce bugs or left code uncovered by tests increasing the risk for the business.

-The services classes are small with just one dependency but they will grow eventually becoming more complex which could lead to complicated tests, duplicated and hard to understand code.

-To give a simple example how many classes need to verify if a string is not null/empty or has some specific length?
+I know the initial service classes were small with just one dependency but they will grow eventually becoming more complex, leading to complicated tests, duplicated and hard to understand code.
+To give a simple example how many classes in your code today need to verify if a string is not null/empty or has some specific length?
 How did you test these classes?

 Having classes abstracting and encapsulating data could have a huge impact on your understanding of the code and the amount of code you need to change to add a new feature or fix a bug.
-The class constructor should not be underestimated and must be used to enforce what the class needs to exist as is the data and dependency entry point.
+The class constructor should not be underestimated and must show what a class needs to exist, providing ways to extend funcionality and increase reusability.

-A lot of companies use DI frameworks so creating a class using the `new` keyword could look really weird but that is what the framework is doing, the only difference is the framework limit any chance of using OOP.
-This is a conversation for another post but let me briefly explain.
+I hope you are not scared by the `new` keyword, I know a lot of companies use DI frameworks to create classes, they can facilitate some configuration with some magic but the price is limiting implementations and flexibility of `OOP` but this is a conversation for another post but let me briefly explain.

-DI is all about passing an abstraction (interface) hiding implementation details (class) usually when you use DI frameworks you have one interface and one implementation which is kinda pointless because, in theory, your abstraction can have an infinite number of implementations but the framework by default cap that at 1.
-It would be very complicated to create `UserAge` class using a framework but I can easily do using the already known `new` keyword, doing that you bring the responsibility to yourself so you need to be mindful about how to avoid coupling and when its ok to create/compose new classes.

-Everything we do in software is context dependant and there is no silver bullet as expected this approach has its own problems that I will tackle in later posts like exception handling and memory (many classes).
-My main objective is to give some light to a different perspective and see if there is a better way to achieve maintainability than we do today.
+Everything we do in software is context dependant and there is no silver bullet and this approach has its own problems that I will tackle in later posts but briefly we can see exception handling and memory use (many classes).
+My main objective is to give some light on a different perspective and see if there is a better way to achieve a better maintainability in software than we do today.

-This post has a lot of different things mixed up and I will name it here for a quick search:
-- Elegant Objects
-- Micro Objects
-- Domain Driven Design
-- SOLID principles
-- Layer Architecture (Service/Repository)
-- Decorator (Design pattern)

-The code is on my GitHub so feel free to check it out and if you have any thoughts about it just let me know.
+If read until here, thank you for your time `:)` and if you have any thoughts about the subject feel free to discuss in the comments section and also check the code on github.s

 <figure class="articleimg">